Puerto Rico debt-restructuring plan filed amid criticism

 Board Chairman David Skeel called the plan “a milestone for Puerto Rico’s recovery, stability, and prosperity.
 This plan substantially reduces the burden of debt payments on future generations, stabilizes and protects pensions that have been mismanaged for so long, and affirms the collective bargaining agreements of government workers.”

-Gov. Pedro Pierluisi was not immediately available for comment but was scheduled to hold a press conference on the matter late Tuesday morning.
+But Pierluisi noted the government will state in court that it does not wholly support the plan.

+“My administration has been emphatic that this pension cut is not reasonable,” he said.

-Puerto Rico economist José Caraballo said the plan had positive and negative aspects and recommended that the governor negotiate with the board to protect pensions up to $2,000 and then impose a 10% cut on anything higher.
+Meanwhile, Puerto Rico economist José Caraballo said the plan had positive and negative aspects and recommended that the governor negotiate with the board to protect pensions up to $2,000 and then impose a 10% cut on anything higher.

 “You have to seek a little flexibility,” he said in a phone interview.